redseverity/forcepath/README.md

-# gosubfinder
+# forcepath

-**gosubfinder** is an automatic directory discovery tool written in Go that works without relying on static wordlists.
+**forcepath** is an automatic directory discovery tool written in Go that works without relying on static wordlists.

-Unlike traditional tools that depend on large, predefined wordlists, **gosubfinder** takes a brute-force approach: it dynamically generates and tests subdirectory names in real time.
+Unlike traditional tools that depend on large, predefined wordlists, **forcepath** takes a brute-force approach: it dynamically generates and tests subdirectory names in real time.
 This avoids the need to load massive lists into memory, making it faster, more memory-efficient, and suitable for adaptive directory enumeration.

 Perfect for reconnaissance, Capture The Flag (CTF) challenges, and general web enumeration tasks.